What are the key factors that make for a successful buy-side transaction?

 Step 8: The deal is closed

-Within about five working days after executing the purchase agreement, the business changes hands.
+The business changes hands Within five working days after executing the purchase agreement.
 The deal is consummated, and you transfer the agreed purchase price to the seller’s bank.

 Watch for seller performance slippage during the 8 M&A stages